MFarchanF/Final-Project-Bootcamp-Rakamin-Retenlytics-Group-3/README.md

 4. Business / Data Analyst: Muchammad Farchan F

 if you want to access the dataset you can access it here: https://drive.google.com/drive/folders/1nTKxoE4qKlwbh8wBexkU60xZlMUWDXti?usp=sharing

+If you want to try streamlit prediction you can use this link: https://rakamin-retenlytics-finpro-deploy-gppcbhkwjlwamx42yszfb6.streamlit.app/ using the test file above